awithy/mytimer/readme.md

 by Adrian Withy

 A dirt-simple timer that does what I need.
+Not intended to be any sort of example of quality development ;)

 **Commands:**